 Linux chess software generally is separated into a “front end” application and a “chess engine”.
 There is a wide range of chess-playing software for Linux, which can defeat most master players under tournament conditions.
 Computer chess has been a phenomenal success, aiding chess analysis, and allowing players to play when no human opponents are available.
 Other types of chess software include chess databases and tournament managers.
 Chess databases provide a convenient way to store your own games, a time-efficient method to study, and offers access to statistics about your own games and of titled chess players.

-To provide an insight into the quality of software that is available, we have compiled a list of 12 top chess applications, identifying our favorite front ends, chess engines and chess databases.
+To provide an insight into the quality of software that is available, we have compiled a list of 10 top chess applications, identifying our favorite front ends.
 All of these tools are released under a freely distributable license.

-So let’s explore the 12 chess applications at hand.
+Let’s explore the 10 chess applications at hand.
 For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources.
 Start playing one of the greatest games ever devised.
 Play chess, have fun!

 |PyChess||Advanced chess client following the GNOME Human Interface Guidelines|